 As the world gets more globalized, an increasing number of families come together and spread out across international boundaries.
 Whether you are interested in bringing your fiancé into the United States for your wedding or helping a family member from abroad come here to visit, there are some immigration hurdles to overcome.

 At the immigration law firm of Yeager & Etkind, we help U.S. citizens and their fiancés and family members through the temporary visa application process.
-With offices in Rockville, Maryland; Washington, D.C.; and Arlington and McLean, Virginia, we serve clients throughout the region.
+With offices in Rockville, Maryland and Washington, D.C. we serve clients throughout the region.
 Contact us to discuss your goals with an experienced immigration lawyer.

 Bringing Fiancés to America Prior to Marriage